2009 Hermosillo daycare center fire: Subsequent hospital care

 Many of the injured were cared for in hospitals in Guadalajara, Jalisco.
 Although 15 medical specialists were flown in to treat the victims, some children were moved to hospitals in other cities in the state of Jalisco which had doctors with specialties in children's burns.
 One boy could not be moved for further treatment as he has been declared brain dead.
 Two children were taken to a Shriner's burn hospital in Sacramento, California, USA, for treatment.
 "A lot of it is how deep the burn is and where it's located and how bad is the smoke inhalation," said Tina Palmieri, assistant chief of burns for the hospital.
-She reported that there was only a 50 per cent chance of survival for one of the three-year-old girls who sustained burns to over 80 per cent of her body.
+She reported that there was only a 50 per cent chance of survival for one of the three-year-old girls who sustained burns to over 80 percent of her body.
 This girl was accompanied by her father and arrived in California by Mexican military transport.
 Her mother, who had herself been working in the day care center, was taken to a Ciudad Obregón hospital after pulling her daughter and several other children out of the fire.
 The second patient, a young boy, began a series of skin graft surgeries on Sunday June 7, reported David Greenhalgh, chief of burn treatment at the Sacramento hospital.
 Both of these patients were listed in critical condition, monitored for infection, and unable to talk because breathing tubes had been inserted.

 In the aftermath, Sonora state Health Minister Raymundo López Vucovich issued updates.
 He reported that some of the hospitalized children had been suffering from kidney failure due to severe loss of body fluids caused by the burns.
 Others in the hospital had respiratory symptoms from smoke inhalation.
 The burns on some of the victims were so bad authorities had problems identifying them.
 Javier Alexis Pacheco, aged two, was rushed to the hospital for treatment for burn injuries.
 There were communication mishaps.
-Four-year-old Hermán Vásquez, with burns on 75 per cent of his body, was rushed to Chávez Hospital but his family did not find out where he was until 6 p.m. that evening.
+Four-year-old Hermán Vásquez, with burns on 75 percent of his body, was rushed to Chávez Hospital but his family did not find out where he was until 6 p.m. that evening.